lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 By creating a universal function that many smart contracts implement, receiving of asset and information can be unified.

-In cases where smart contracts function as a profile or wallet over a long time, an upgradable receiver can allow for future assets to be received, without that the interface needs to be changed.
+In cases where smart contracts function as a profile or wallet over a long time, an upgradable receiver can allow for future assets to be received, without the need for the interface to be changed.

 ## Specification